abenaTenkorang/portfolio-Mobile-first-Project/README.md

 [Download the ZIP from this location](https://github.com/abenaTenkorang/Portfolio/archive/refs/heads/main.zip), or run the following [git](https://git-scm.com/downloads) command to clone the files to your machine:

-- Once the files are on your machine, open the _Awesome-Books_ folder in [Visual Studio Code](https://code.visualstudio.com/), and follow the steps in Installation
+- Once the files are on your machine, open the _Portfolio_ folder in [Visual Studio Code](https://code.visualstudio.com/), and follow the steps in Installation

 ### Setup